zaaack/foy/README.md

 ### fs

-Foy wrap fs module with promises, so we can use it in async/await smoothly.
-Foy also implements some useful functions for build scripts which missing in nodejs built-in modules.
+Foy wraps the NodeJS's `fs` (file system) module with a promise-based API, so you can easily use async/await patterns, if you prefer.
+Foy also implements some useful utility functions for build scripts not present in NodeJS's built-in modules.

 ```ts
 import { fs } from 'foy'